danawoodman/jquery-showhide/README.markdown

 ## License

 Released under an MIT license.
-See the `LICENSE` file for more information.
+See the `LICENCE` file for more information.

-[demo]: http://blog.danawoodman.com/jquery-showhide/ "Check out the jquery.showhide demo page"